automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

             self._c = "blahblah"

-This is very important for visual debuggers and tools to perform type inferencing and popup context typing help.
+This is very important for visual debuggers and tools to perform type inferencing and popup context menues when typing and help.
 The tools will inspect the constructor to see what variables are attached to **self**.
 It also ensures that an initial value is present any time a variable is used.
 The following is **NOT** allowed:

 .. code-block:: python